Vitamin B12 And Alcohol – Nutrient Deficiency And Repair

 With nutritional repair and natural remedies, trial and error is the best approach.
 I’ve never had a bad reaction to vitamins or natural supplements.
 Some have simply worked much better than others.
 The best ones have worked so well that they’ve seriously changed my life.

-Basic (high quality) supplements are much safer than prescription drugs that mask the symptoms of underlying nutrient deficiencies.
-Taking medications for symptoms caused by a nutrient deficiency might even be detrimental, because untreated nutrient deficiencies can cause much more serious complications down the road.
+Basic (high-quality) supplements are much safer than prescription drugs that mask the symptoms of underlying nutrient deficiencies.
+Taking medications for symptoms caused by a nutrient deficiency might even be detrimental because untreated nutrient deficiencies can cause much more serious complications down the road.

 Hierarchy of Alcohol Recovery